GIS-Halmstad/audioguide/README.md

 - The first stop in the guide with `guideId` 2 will display `1.jpg`.
 - The second stop in the guide with `guideId` 2 will display `2.jpg`.

-## Available start up URL parameters
+## Available start-up URL parameters

 The Audioguide App accepts some URL hash parameters (the part of the URL string that comes directly after the `#` character).
 They can be used to control the app's initial settings on launch.
 The allowed parameters are: